toluaina/toluaina.github.io/docs/tutorial/table-with-multiple-children.md

+# Table with Multiple Children

-What if we added a new table `publisher`
+What if we added a new table `publisher`?

 **Publisher**